UKnoWhatImSayin?: Recording and production

-U Know What I'm Sayin? was recorded at Q-Tip's home studio, AbLab Studios in New Jersey.
+UKnoWhatImSayin? was recorded at Q-Tip's home studio, AbLab Studios in New Jersey.
 Working with Q-Tip, Brown felt that the recording process "was almost like I was an actor in a movie ...
 I just had to show up and know my lines".
 Brown described his previous rapping style as "a catch-lightning-in-a-bottle approach", however, he became accustomed to Q-Tip's attention to detail and experimentation, later stating, "Q-Tip wanted me to go back to that 'Greatest Rapper Ever' era.
 I almost had to relearn how to rap again—an ego death type thing.
 He gave me this whole new outlook on music.
 I can't go back to how I was before".

-Brown mixed humor with music on U Know What I'm Sayin?, drawing inspiration from stand-up comedians Richard Pryor and Joey Diaz, as well as the Your Mom's House comedy podcast.
+Brown mixed humor with music on UKnoWhatImSayin?, drawing inspiration from stand-up comedians Richard Pryor and Joey Diaz, as well as the Your Mom's House comedy podcast.
 He also watched gang documentaries and blaxploitation films while recording the album; "Tip would have that type of shit on in the studio.
 The 80 Blocks from Tiffany's documentary about the gangs of New York in the late '70s—we'd always have that on.
 Savage Nomads and all that shit; that's where all that shit come from".
 He was additionally inspired by UK garage, the grime mockumentary show People Just Do Nothing and Drakeo the Ruler's mixtape Cold Devil.

 The majority of the album's production was done by Paul White (on four tracks) and Q-Tip (on three tracks), with White providing bass drum-driven atmospheric beats, while Q-Tip used psychedelic rock, soul and boom bap as a backdrop.
 The rest of the production was handled by Flying Lotus, JPEGMafia, Cartie Curt and Playa Haze, who contributed "grimy" and "nightmarish" beats.
 White was assisted by the band Standing on the Corner and producer Slauson Malone on the track "Shine", and Flying Lotus was joined by bass guitarist Thundercat on "Negro Spiritual".

 Some of the album's material was made several years prior to recording; while discussing the song "Belly of the Beast", Brown said, "I probably had that beat since [2011's] XXX.
 That actual rap I wrote for [2013's] Old, but it was to a different beat".
 On a few tracks, Q-Tip re-sequenced the beat or added extra sounds, such as the organ on "3 Tearz".
 Brown claimed that the vocals for "Theme Song" were recorded over 300 times, adding that "I didn't get it right until the last week before [the album] was about to go into mastering".